-St. Pete Plans for Active Hurricane Season Taps Residents for Help
+St. Petersburg Plans for Active Hurricane Season; Taps Residents for Help

 Why did the City of St. Pete sign up with SeeClickFix?

 We got SeeClickFix in 2014, so our citizens could let us know where the problems are, so we could focus on fixing them.
 Our first real test of SeeClickFix, as a tool in our hurricane response arsenal, came in 2017 with Hurricane Irma, which turned out to be the costliest storm in Florida’s history.